 Failure to Warn

-Bard and its competitors failed to properly warn patients and prescribing physicians of the dangers posed by IVC filters.
-Because of this, thousands of people have been placed in danger of serious injury or death.
-What’s more defects in design make some of these filters even more dangerous than others, but the risks posed by these defects went largely unreported thanks to an FDA approval process that does not require device manufacturers to fully test products that are similar to those already on the market.
+Bard and its competitors failed to properly warn patients and inform physicians of the dangers posed by IVC filters.
+Because of this, thousands of people have been placed in danger of serious injury, or death.
+But, the risks posed by these defects went largely unreported thanks to an FDA approval process that does not require device manufacturers to fully test products that are similar to those already on the market.
 This loophole, commonly exploited by medical device manufacturers, may ultimately see thousands more injured by IVC filters.
 If you are among them, Long & Long is here to help you get the justice you deserve.